Back to All Events

 Deschutes Daze

-CROC is hosting a four day Central Oregon orienteering fiesta near Bend, Aug 6-9.
+CROC is hosting a four day Central Oregon orienteering festival near Bend, Aug 6-9.

 This will also be the 2026 Western States Orienteering Championships!

-Enjoy the return of our popular Deschutes Daze festival, last held in 2021, this time featuring courses for all ability levels, a regional championship, a National Ranking Event (sanctioning pending), and a new map.
+Enjoy the return of our popular Deschutes Daze festival, last held in 2021, this time featuring courses for all ability levels, a regional championship, a National Ranking Event, and a new map.

-• One National Ranking Event (sanctioning pending) with standard OUSA Competitive and Open Classes
+• One National Ranking Event with standard OUSA Competitive and Open Classes

 • Western States Championship spans three days